lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 responseExtensions in the response.

-In the case where a responder does not have the ability to respond to an OCSP request containing a option not supported by the server, it SHOULD return the most complete response it can.
+In the case where a responder does not have the ability to respond to an OCSP request containing an option not supported by the server, it SHOULD return the most complete response it can.
 For example, in the case where a responder only supports pre-produced responses and does not have the ability to respond to an OCSP request containing a